Bring your Aussie Super Home

 There are a few things that you should be aware of:

-- You will be able to access your KiwiSaver funds at the age of entitlement to New Zealand superannuation, currently 65 years of age.
+- You will be able to access your KiwiSaver funds at the age of 65 (subject to the minimum membership requirement).

 - Any earnings on these KiwiSaver funds as well as contributions made while in Australia will be subject to all Australian rules regarding access to funds.